cemcen/Veamy/README.md

 </ol>

 This and various additional examples are provided in the <b>test/</b> folder located in the root directory of Veamy.
+In addition, thanks to its extensibility, Veamy is capable of solving the two dimensional Poisson problem.
+An example is provided in the <b>test/</b> folder.

 <h2>Using the Finite Element Method </h2>
-Veamy, being an extensible library, includes the possibility of solving the same linear elasticity problem but using the Finite Element Method in a module named Feamy.
-Appropriately, solving the linear elasticity problem using FEM is similar to VEM, with just one or two differences:
+Veamy, being an extensible library, includes the possibility of solving the linear elasticity problem using the Finite Element Method in a module named Feamy.
+Solving the linear elasticity problem using FEM is similar to VEM, with just a few differences:
 <li> For now, the Finite Element Method only accepts triangular meshes (triangular elements).
-We can generate triangulations
+Triangulations
-using the same mesher used for the polygonal mesh generation<br>
+can be generated using the same mesher used for the polygonal mesh generation<br>
 <pre><code>std::vector<Point> points = {Point(0,0), Point(1,0), Point(1,1), Point(0,1)};
 Region region(points);
 region.generateSeedPoints(PointGenerator(functions::random_double(), functions::random_double()), 10, 10);
 TriangleDelaunayGenerator generator (region.getSeedPoints(), region);
 Mesh&ltTriangle&gt mesh = generator.getConformingDelaunayTriangulation();</code></pre></li>
-<li> Both the constraints and problem conditions (body forces and material properties) are set exactly as in Veamy. </li>
+<li>Both the constraints and problem conditions (body forces and material properties) are set exactly as in Veamy. </li>
 <li>Create a Feamer instance, an ElementConstructor (which represents the type of elements that will be used for the problem.
 In our example,
-we use the most simple linear trinagular elements), and initialize the numerical problem:
+we use linear triangular elements), and initialize the numerical problem:
 <pre><code>Feamer feamer;
 feamer.initProblem(mesh, conditions, new Tri3Constructor());</code></pre></li>
-<li> Obtaining the displacements and the post processing is exactly equal to Veamy's </li>
+<li> Obtaining the displacements and the post processing is exactly as in Veamy </li>

 <h2>Using PolyMesher</h2>
 <ol>